Cmagor1819/team-7-project3/README.md

 - Cameron Magor
 - Mayra Martinez

-# Project Overview and Questions
+## Project Overview
-The purpose of this project is to provide a comprehensive understanding of Bitcoin, its historical price movements, and its potential as an investment.
-By examining Bitcoin’s origin, technological foundation, and market trends, this project aims to equip readers with the knowledge of bitcoin and what bitcoin is.
-The project seeks to explore the risks and benefits associated with Bitcoin.
+The project focuses on analyzing Bitccoin's historical price movements to provide insights into its markets trends and volatility.
+Thorugh visualizations, this project aims to help readers understand Bitcoin's price behavior over time.
+In addition, this project explores the risks and benefits associated with Bitcoin.

 ## Tech Stack and Data Acquisition / Manipulation